LIESMARS/node-traccar/README.md

 npm install traccar
 ```

-Optionally, you can add NPM packages by creating a packages json object:
+Optionally, you can add NPM packages by creating a json object:

 ```
 "dependencies": {